Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Troubleshooting App Protection Policies in Intune

-Step 1: Compliance State: Of course, the first thing we did checking if the mobile device is compliant and which IOS version is installed.
+Step 1: Compliance State: Of course, the first thing we did was check if the mobile device is compliant and which IOS version is installed.
 As shown below, the device is compliant and up to date.

-Step 2: Now we know, the device is compliant we need to check the Azure Ad sign-in log to look for problems.
-Again… No failures.
+Step 2: Now that we know the device is compliant, we need to check the Azure Ad sign-in log to look for problems.
+Again, there were no failures.

-Step 3: So, the device is compliant and has no CA failures.
-The next thing we need to check would be the App protection policy.
-Because we need to make sure nothing is wrong with the policy and we need to confirm if OneDrive is targeted and if it’s assigned to the proper group.
+Step 3: The device is compliant and has no CA failures.
+The next thing we need to check is the App protection policy.
+We need to make sure nothing is wrong with the policy and confirm if OneDrive is targeted and assigned to the proper group.

 Step 4: Now it’s time to check the app protection logs as the error really looks like a problem with App Protection.
 We downloaded the App protection Report: IOS, Android.